-- Bemidji Daily Pioneer (1904-1922) The full-text of the Bemidji Daily Pioneer (1904-1922 inclusive) is searchable and browseable via Chronicling America: Historic American Newspapers, a website hosted by the Library of Congress, as well as through the Minnesota Digital Newspaper Hub (Minnesota Historical Society).The Bemidji Pioneer (1896-1903 inclusive) and the Daily Pioneer (1903-Jan.
-1904) are also available through the Chronicling America and Minnesota Newspaper Hub websites.
+- Bemidji Daily Pioneer (1904-1922) The full-text of the Bemidji Daily Pioneer (1904-1922 inclusive) is searchable and browseable via Chronicling America: Historic American Newspapers, a website hosted by the Library of Congress, as well as through the Minnesota Digital Newspaper Hub (Minnesota Historical Society).The Bemidji Pioneer (1896-1903 inclusive), the Daily Pioneer (1903-Jan.1904), and the Bemidji Daily Pioneer (1904-1922) are also available through the Chronicling America and Minnesota Newspaper Hub websites.
 Please contact the BSU Interlibrary Loan Staff to request copies from the Bemidji Pioneer.

 - Bibliography of Native North Americans Bibliography of Native North Americans (BNNA) is a bibliographic database covering all aspects of native North American culture, history, and life.
 This resource covers a wide range of topics including archaeology, multicultural relations, gaming, governance, legend, and literacy.
 BNNA contains more than 190,000 citations for books, essays, journal articles, and government documents of the United States and Canada.
 Dates of coverage for included content range from the sixteenth century to the present.